-How to Fix Gaps in Hardwood Floors (2023 Guide)
+How to Fix Gaps in Hardwood Floors: 5 Simple Steps

 Hardwood floors are naturally beautiful and can have a warm appearance.
 They’re also comfortable underfoot.
 As long as they are well maintained, they should last years without needing replacement.
 However, where there is high humidity or where the floor undergoes regular temperature changes, the hardwood can expand and contract, causing gaps to appear.